pjoyjr/KitchenChaos/README.md

 # KitchenChaos
-Following the tutorial at: https://youtu.be/AmGSEH7QcDg
+Finished the tutorial at: https://youtu.be/AmGSEH7QcDg

+# Some Refactoring Done Since:
+Incorporate the Stove Burner Sounds into the Sound Effects Volume using Events.